Medway Creek rail disaster

-The Medway Creek rail disaster occurred on 26 February 1960 when the Midlander, a passenger train service that operated in Central Queensland, crashed while crossing over the bridge above Medway Creek, near Bogantungan, Queensland, Australia.
+On 26 February 1960, the Midlander, a passenger train service that operated in Central Queensland, crashed while crossing over the bridge above Medway Creek, near Bogantungan, Queensland, Australia.
+The disaster occurred when the bridge collapsed after its pylons were severely damaged by a 12-tonne gum tree swept downstream in floodwaters, causing two steam locomotives and three sleeping cars to fall 7.6 metres into the flooded creek.

+Seven people were killed and 43 others were injured.
+Lawrence Murray, an Aboriginal railway fettler who assisted in rescuing survivors, was posthumously awarded the Queen's Commendation for Brave Conduct.

 Events

 Incident

 The disaster occurred at 2:30am when the train was passing over the bridge above the flooded Medway Creek.
 The pylons of the bridge had been severely damaged by the impact from a 12-tonne gum tree that had been swept downstream in the floodwaters.
 As the train crossed the creek, the bridge collapsed causing the two steam locomotives and three sleeping cars to fall 7.6 metres into the flooded creek.
 Seven people were killed including the driver, the fireman and a conductor as well as four passengers, including two children.
 Another 43 people were injured in the accident.
 A special train was organised to travel to the accident scene to assist.
 Emerald doctor, Charles Whitchurch, and a flying doctor from Mount Isa attended the scene.